MountainCat1/Todo/README.md

 # Todo Mobile App Back-End

 ### Description
-There shhould be general description of the project, please do it later <3
+There should be general description of the project, please do it later <3

 ### Todo list
 * Todo microservice             (_In progress..._)